 In my opinion, for others with my type of hair (4b, thin and fragile…) the Cantu Curl Activating Cream is not the best option.
 Of course, everyone’s hair is different – and this is just my belief about this product.

 Miss Jessie’s is expensive.
 No lie.
-The products start at $15 a bottle – like Miss Jessie’s Pillow Soft Curls or Quick Curls.
+The products start at $15 a bottle – like Miss Jessie’s Pillow Soft Curls or Quick Curls (which is $22).
 First, I was a bit anxious about buying these products as I heard mixed reviews AND they were undoubtedly pricey.
-Ultimately, I decided on Miss Jessie’s Curly Pudding.
+Ultimately, I decided on Miss Jessie’s Coily Custard.

-To put it simply, Miss Jessie’s Curly Pudding is amazing.
+To put it simply, Miss Jessie’s Coily Custard and Quick Curls is amazing.

-I’m not saying this just to say it (as I’m not getting paid either) – it’s $22 a bottle.
+I’m not saying this just to say it (as I’m not getting paid either) – it’s $14 a bottle.
 But honestly?
 It’s worth the money.
 It’s the best curl activator I had thus far.
-Partnered with Miss Jessie’s Baby Buttermilk – my hair looks and feels amazing.

-If you (like me, at first) don’t won’t to spend $22 on a curl activator – I highly recommend Miss Jessie’s Baby Buttermilk.
-This product is dual power – it serves as a moisturizer and curl enhancer.]
+I also recommend Miss Jessie’s Baby Buttermilk.
+This product is dual power – it serves as a moisturizer and curl enhancer.

-Honestly, I love the Curly Pudding and it includes everything I want in a curl activator:
+Honestly, I love the Coily Custard and it includes everything I want in a curl activator: